Will-Cross/Will-Cross.github.io/index.md

 ## Current Interests and Projects:

-- Open Education and the Open Textbook Toolkit
+- Open ducation and the Open Textbook Toolkit (LG-72-17-0051-17)
 - ACRL Scholarly Communication Roadshow
-- Teaching and learning about copyright and scholarly communication
+- Legal Issues for Librarians
 - Fair use and remix culture